EU watchdog tells ratings agencies to make changes

 It said the report was published "without prejudice to the possibility of further investigations which could lead to enforcement or supervisory actions."

-Fitch said it was pleased that its own efforts to strengthen internal processes have been recognized but it also understood the need for continuous improvement.
+Fitch said it was pleased that its own efforts to strengthen internal processes have been recognised but it also understood the need for continuous improvement.

 "Fitch is fully committed to compliance and confident that we will meet the requirements outlined by ESMA today," Fitch said in a statement.